oliveira-marcio/WeatherApp/README.md

   - Unit tests
   - Component tests (basically presenter tests with real domain dependencies, except for the gateways, views, and routers)
   - UI tests
-- Based on architectures like VIPER and CleanSwift, with the following layers
+- Based on architectures like [VIPER](https://www.raywenderlich.com/8440907-getting-started-with-the-viper-architecture-pattern) and [Clean Swift](https://clean-swift.com/), with the following layers
   - Domain (Use cases, a.k.a, interactors)
   - Data (Gateways for API and DB)
   - Presentation (Presenter, Views, ViewModels, and Router, using an MVP approach)

 ## Things to improve
-- Should implement a real DB with CoreData for persisting the recent search terms (currently uses an in-memory DB)
+- Should implement a real DB with CoreData for persisting the recent search terms (currently using an in-memory DB)
 - Project should be modularized in packages, so unit tests can run in a MacOS target without simulators
 - UI with SwiftUI, so we'll have live preview and less boilerplate
 - Structured concurrency with async/await to replace verbose completions